Plea Bargaining for a Delayed Sentence

 Is a delayed sentence under MCL 771.1 right for me?

 If you are looking up information about delayed sentences, plea bargains, or 771.1, you are probably someone who needs to hire a lawyer as soon as possible.
 If you have a lawyer and you are researching on your own, that may mean you suspect your attorney is not doing everything possible to protect you.
 An offer of a deal can be the result of the government attempting to operate more efficiently or realization by the prosecutor that you are not likely to be involved in a future criminal act.
 An offer of a deal might also indicate that the prosecution does not believe it has a strong case against you, meaning you may be entitled to a dismissal.
 Your lawyer’s reputation and track record will be carefully considered by the prosecutor when they are fashioning a plea offer.
 Because the quality of an attorney can impact the outcome of a case, you need to hire the best one you can find.

 Top Michigan Criminal Defense Attorneys

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have the education, expertise, and tenacity to help you determine the best course forward.
 They will first seek out a dismissal if one is possible.
-If the prosecution has a strong case, and the client desires a plea bargain, the firm’s attorneys will determine what leverage exists to structure favorable a deal with the prosecution.
+If the prosecution has a strong case and the client desires a plea bargain, the firm’s attorneys will determine what leverage exists to structure a favorable deal with the prosecution.
 A delayed sentence under MCL 771.1 is only one tool in our broad arsenal of options we can use to protect and defend you.